stormytuna/TheMessageFromRelaySpace/README.md

 ## Limitations

-Currently, TRfDS will fail to parse any Relay message that has a negative number lower than -2147483648 (AKA the signed 32 bit integer minimum value).
+TRfDS will fail to parse any Relay message that has a negative number lower than -2147483648 (AKA the signed 32 bit integer minimum value).
 This is because the Relay allows signals to be sent as 64 bit integers, while TMfDS's compiler expects all signals to be 32 bit integers.
 This shouldn't matter in practice, as people should never be creating signals lower than this number, but it is worth knowing about.
 TRfDS can parse positive integers of any value, even larger than the Relay can send.

+Messages with visual data are shortened as the player isn't supposed to read the contents of the visual and understand it.
+However, the message is not verified as a parse-able visual before being shortened.
+If you find a visual on the Relay that cannot be `VIEW`ed, it's likely either a mistake by the person creating it, or TRfDS shortened it when it shouldn't have.
+You can view the contents of such messages by `COPY`ing the text and pasting it into the `INPUT` screen or any other text editor.